SIG SG 550: SG 553

+SG 750 and SG 751 SAPR

+The SG 750 and SG 751 SAPR are fully powered rifle variants of the SG 550, which features a cyclic rate of fire of around 650–700 rounds per minute and was first announced in 2004.
+The SG 750 rifle is chambered in 6.5mm Creedmoor, while the SG 751 SAPR is chambered in 7.62×51mm NATO and was adopted by the Swiss Armed Forces as their designated marksman rifle.
+Both the SG 750 precision rifle and SG 751 SAPR battle rifle are also available for the civilian market and have select-fire versions in the military.

 Civilian variants

-The SG 550/551/552/553 are also available in semi-automatic only configurations, intended for the civilian shooting market.
-Among these variants are the SG 550/551/552 SP, PE 90 and SIG Sport rifles.
-The SG 550 series is available with either 178 mm or 254 mm (1:7 and 1:10 in) twist rate barrels.
+The SIG 550/551/552/553 are also available in semi-automatic only configurations, intended for the civilian shooting market.
+Among these variants are the SIG 550/551/552 SP, PE 90 and SIG Sport rifles.
+The SIG 550 series is available with either 178 mm or 254 mm (1:7 and 1:10 in) twist rate barrels.
 Rifles designated SG 55x-1 have a 254 mm (1:10 in) twist rate, while models marked SG 55x-2 have a 178 mm (1:7 in) twist rate.
 The ordinance GP 90 ammunition is optimized for use with the original Swiss 254 mm (1:10 in) rifling twist rate.

+SIG 556

-Due to import restrictions, the American civilian market required a partially American-made version assembled by SIG SAUER, Inc. in Exeter, New Hampshire.
-The SIG556 is designed to meet these requirements.
-The 556 lacks full-auto capability and the overall length is 940 mm.
+Due to import restrictions, the American civilian market required a partially American-made version assembled by SIG Sauer, Inc. in Exeter, New Hampshire.
+The SIG 556 is designed to meet these requirements.
+The overall length is 940 mm.
 One difference is a new aluminum lower receiver that accepts M16 STANAG magazines and an M4 telescoping buttstock.
 The barrel's twist rate is 178 mm (1:7 in).

 There are many variants of this rifle offered for sale.
 The first variant was sold with an aluminum Picatinny rail on the upper receiver and a series of plastic rails on the handguard.
-The market pushed SIG to produce the rifle with the slimmer profile 551-type handguards and a hooded front sight; this version is marketed as the SIG556 Classic.
+The market pushed SIG to produce the rifle with the slimmer profile 551-type handguards and a hooded front sight; this version is marketed as the SIG 556 Classic.
 Several folding stock models have been released as well as variants with railed forend combinations.
 Another variant is the SIG 556 DMR featuring a 18 in barrel.
 SIG P556 pistol variants with 10-inch barrels are also available.
 In 2012 the SIG 556 R or SIG 556 Russian chambered for the 7.62×39mm cartridge and using AK-pattern box magazines was introduced.
-The first generation of SIG556R rifles had a number of performance issues that were later resolved in later production runs of the SIG556R.
+The first generation of SIG 556R rifles had a number of performance issues that were later resolved in later production runs of the SIG 556R.

-In January 2014, SIG introduced the 556xi series rifles as an improvement to the 556 and 556R series rifles.
+In January 2014, SIG introduced the 556xi series rifles as an improvement of the SIG 556 and SIG 556R series of rifles.

-As of May 2017, SIG has discontinued the SIG556, SIG556R, and 556xi series of rifles and no longer displays those models on the products section of their website.
+As of May 2017, SIG has discontinued the SIG 556, SIG 556R, and 556xi series of rifles and no longer displays those models on the products section of their website.